 In October 2007, the Commonwealth and the Sports and Exhibition Authority of Pittsburgh and Allegheny County (the "SEA") entered into a lease agreement (the "Arena Lease") that, while not creating indebtedness of the Commonwealth, creates a "subject to appropriation" obligation of the Commonwealth.
-The SEA, a joint public benefit authority, issued in October 2007 its \$313.3 million Commonwealth Lease Revenue Bonds (the "Arena Bonds") to finance a multi-purpose arena (the "Arena"), which will serve as the home of the Pittsburgh Penguins (the "Penguins"), a hockey team in the National Hockey League.
+The SEA, a joint public benefit authority, issued in October 2007 its \$313.3 million Commonwealth Lease Revenue Bonds (the "Arena Bonds") to finance a multi-purpose arena (the "Arena"), to serve as the home of the Pittsburgh Penguins (the "Penguins"), a hockey team in the National Hockey League.
 The Arena Bonds are not debt of the Commonwealth but are limited obligations of the SEA payable solely from the Special Revenues pledged therefor.
 These Special Revenues include annually (1) \$4.1 million from a lease with the Penguins, (2) not less than \$7.5 million from the operator of a casino located in the City of Pittsburgh, and (3) \$7.5 million from the Commonwealth's Economic Development and Tourism Fund (the "Development and Tourism Fund").
 The Development and Tourism Fund is funded with an assessment of five percent of the gross terminal revenue of all total wagers received by all slot machines in the Commonwealth less cash payments.

-While the Special Revenues currently are projected to be adequate to pay all debt service on the Arena Bonds, to the extent such revenues are in any year inadequate to cover debt service, the Commonwealth is obligated under the Arena Lease to make up the deficiency.
-The obligation of the Commonwealth to make such payments is subject in all cases to appropriation by the General Assembly.
+While the Special Revenues currently are projected to be adequate to pay all debt service on the Arena Bonds, to the extent such revenues are in any year inadequate to cover debt service, the Commonwealth is obligated under the Arena Lease to fund such deficiency, subject in all cases to appropriation by the General Assembly.
 The maximum annual amount payable by the Commonwealth under the Arena Lease is \$19.1 million.
-In December 2008, the Commonwealth was notified by the SEA that an additional \$5.08 million will be required in fiscal year 2010 to support debt service.
-In compliance with its obligations under the

-Arena Lease, the Commonwealth included an appropriation request for \$5.08 million from the Pennsylvania Gaming and Economic Development Tourism Fund as part of its fiscal year 2010 budget.
+In December 2009, the Commonwealth was notified by the SEA that an additional \$5.08 million would be required in fiscal year 2010 to support debt service.
+In compliance with its obligations under the Arena Lease, the Commonwealth included an appropriation request for \$5.08 million from the Pennsylvania Gaming and Economic Development Tourism Fund in its fiscal year 2010 budget.

-During April 2010, the SEA issued \$17.36 million in additional Commonwealth Lease Revenue Bonds (the "Supplemental Arena Bonds").
-Proceeds from the Supplemental Arena Bonds will be used to complete the Arena.
-As issued, the Supplemental Arena Bonds do not constitute debt of the Commonwealth but rather are limited obligations of the SEA payable solely from the Special Revenues pledged therefore.
-As with the Arena Bonds, the Commonwealth would be obligated under the Arena Lease, as amended, to make up any deficiency in Special Revenues necessary to pay debt service for the Supplemental Arena Bonds.
-The obligation of the Commonwealth to make such payments would be subject in all cases to appropriation by the General Assembly.
+During April 2010, the SEA issued \$17.36 million in additional Commonwealth Lease Revenue Bonds (the "Supplemental Arena Bonds") to complete the Arena.
+The Supplemental Arena Bonds do not constitute debt of the Commonwealth but are limited obligations of the SEA payable solely from the Special Revenues pledged therefore.
+As with the Arena Bonds, the Commonwealth is obligated under the Arena Lease, as amended, to fund any deficiency in Special Revenues necessary to pay debt service on the Supplemental Arena Bonds, subject in all cases to appropriation by the General Assembly.